-To create a recovery USB drive, you need a USB drive with at least 16 GB of storage capacity.
+The USB drive that you use to create the recovery USB drive must be at least 16 GB of storage.
 The actual USB capacity that is required depends on the size of the recovery image.

-Attention: The creation process will delete anything stored on the USB drive.
+Attention: The creation process deletes anything stored on the USB drive.
 To avoid data loss, make a backup copy of all the data that you want to keep.